0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 - Tokens must be retrieved to your account before you can [unstake](https://browser.partisiablockchain.com/node-operation).
 This means you change the state of the tokens back from staked to unstaked.
 Unstaking causes a 7-day pending state for the tokens.
 Afterwards you need to invoke [Check pending unstakes](https://browser.partisiablockchain.com/account).
 This operation returns the tokens to your balance

-### Dispute claims and malicious behaviour
+### Dispute claims and malicious behavior

-Malicious node behaviour can result in slashing of staked tokens (slashed tokens get burned).
+Malicious node behavior can result in slashing of staked tokens (slashed tokens get burned).
 The purpose of slashing is to prevent malicious activity.

 !!! example "Examples of malicious activity"
     - A withdrawal oracle node signing a BYOC withdrawal that wasn't initiated on PBC